Canon 1Ds vs Olympus PEN-F

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds does not offer wifi capability.
+In contrast, the 1Ds does not provide wifi capability.

 So how do things add up?
 Which of the two cameras – the Canon 1Ds or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.